stargatedaw/stargate/README.md

 - Powerful track routing matrix with easy sidechaining
 - Modular mixer architecture.
 Mixer channels are a type of plugin that can be chosen per track send, mix and match plugins, or skip them when not needed
-- Runs on Windows and Linux, x86 and ARM.
-Will be ported to Mac OS X (and any other platform) if there is sufficient demand
+- Runs on Windows, Mac and Linux, x86 and ARM.
+Can be ported to other platforms if there is sufficient demand
 - Everything you need to create music in a single package, no need to install additional software
 - Revolutionary CPU efficiency for DAW and plugins, minimum recommended